ringosimonchen0820/Sprint-Challenge-Advanced-React/ANSWERS.md

     3. Unmounting phase - componentWillUnmount is called to clean up any side-effects/components from the screen

-- [ ] What is the purpose of a custom hook?
+- [x] What is the purpose of a custom hook?

+    To apply non-visual logic and state related logic to a component.

-- [ ] Why is it important to test our apps?
+- [x] Why is it important to test our apps?

+    We should test our apps because it surfaces bugs faster and reduces risk of regressions.